-Healthcare: N/A 2.
-Independent

-TIOGRATIONIO.
-IVA Assessment

-against sections

-A-I of the DPR and

-ISO 27001, or

-3. Submit ISO 27701

-and ISO 27001

-5 Scope: Personal & Confidential Self-attestation of

-Processing Location: At Supplier compliance to the

-Processing Role: Processor DPR

-Data Class: Confidential

-Payment Cards: N/A

-SaaS: N/A

-Use of Subcontractors: N/A

-Website Hosting: N/A

-Healthcare: N/A

-6 Scope: Personal & Confidential Self-attestation of

-Processing Location: At Supplier compliance to the

-Processing Role: Controller DPR

-Data Class: Highly Confidential or

-Confidential

-Payment Cards: N/A

-SaaS: N/A

-Use of Subcontractors: N/A or YES

-Website Hosting: N/A

-Healthcare: N/A or YES

-7 Scope: Personal & Confidential Self-attestation of Independent

-Processing Location: Any compliance to the Assurance options:

-Processing Role: Subprocessor (This DPR 1.
-Complete an

-role is determined by Microsoft - profile and Independent

-will read "Subprocessor Approval: Yes") Independent Assessment

-Data Class: Highly Confidential or Assurance of against the DPR,

-Confidential compliance or

-Payment Cards: N/A 2.
-Independent

-SaaS: N/A Assessment

-Use of Subcontractors: N/A against sections

-Website Hosting: N/A A-I of the DPR and

-Healthcare: N/A ISO 27001, or

-3. Submit ISO 27701

-and ISO 27001

-l l 4114 100 27 00 1
+Healthcare: N/A Independent Assessment against sections A-I of the DPR and ISO 27001, or Submit ISO 27701 and ISO 27001 5 Scope: Personal & Confidential Processing Location: At Supplier Processing Role: Processor Data Class: Confidential Payment Cards: N/A SaaS: N/A Use of Subcontractors: N/A Website Hosting: N/A Healthcare: N/A Self-attestation of compliance to the DPR 6 Scope: Personal & Confidential Processing Location: At Supplier Processing Role: Controller Data Class: Highly Confidential or Confidential Payment Cards: N/A SaaS: N/A Use of Subcontractors: N/A or YES Website Hosting: N/A Healthcare: N/A or YES Self-attestation of compliance to the DPR 7 Scope: Personal & Confidential Processing Location: Any Processing Role: Subprocessor (This role is determined by Microsoft - profile will read "Subprocessor Approval: Yes") Data Class: Highly Confidential or Confidential Payment Cards: N/A SaaS: N/A Use of Subcontractors: N/A Website Hosting: N/A Healthcare: N/A Self-attestation of compliance to the DPR and Independent Assurance of compliance Independent Assurance options: 1.
+Complete an Independent Assessment against the DPR, or 2.
+Independent Assessment against sections A-I of the DPR and ISO 27001, or 3.
+Submit ISO 27701 and ISO 27001

-8 Scope: Personal & Confidential Processing Location: At Supplier Processing Role: Processor Data Class: Highly Confidential or Confidential Payment Cards: N/A Subcontractors: YES or SaaS: YES or Website Hosting: YES or Healthcare: YES Self-attestation of compliance to the DPR and Independent Assurance of compliance Independent Assurance options: 1.
+8 Scope: Personal & Confidential Self-attestation of Independent Processing Location: At Supplier Processing Role: Processor Data Class: Highly Confidential or Confidential Payment Cards: N/A Subcontractors: YES or SaaS: YES or Website Hosting: YES or Healthcare: YES compliance to the DPR and Independent Assurance of compliance Assurance options: 1.
 Complete Independent Assessment against the DPR, or 2.
 Independent Assessment against sections A-I of the DPR and ISO 27001, or 3.
 Submit ISO 27701 and ISO 27001 or 4.
-HITRUST report (only for a covered entity or healthcare service provider in the US) Any of the profiles above and Payment Cards Above requirements that apply and Payment Card Industry assurance Submit PCI DSS Certification Any of the profiles above and Software as a Service (SaaS) Above requirements that apply and submit your contractually required ISO 27001 certification covering the functional services.
+HITRUST report (only for a covered entity or healthcare service provider in the US) Any of the profiles above and Payment Above requirements Submit PCI DSS Cards that apply and Payment Card Industry assurance Certification Any of the profiles above and Software as a Service (SaaS) Above requirements that apply and submit your contractually required ISO 27001 certification covering the functional services.
 Submit an ISO 27001 certification with functional coverage of the service(s) provided.
 Any of the profiles above and Artificial Intelligence (AI) Systems Self-attestation of compliance to the DPR, including the Al branch and Independent Assurance of compliance Independent Assurance options: 1.
 Complete Independent Assessment against the DPR including the AI branch, or 2.
 Independent Assessment against sections A-I, K of the DPR and ISO 27001 3.
 Independent Assessment against section

 K of the DPR and

 ISO 27701 and

 ISO 27001, or

 4. Submit ISO

 27701, ISO

 27001, and ISO

 42001

-(ISO 42001 required for
+O 42001 required for

-service delivery that
+serv ice delivery that

-involves Sensitive Use Al
+invo lves Sensitive Use Al

-Systems)
+Syst ems)